-- 1. Acceptable: Course work that will be evaluated and is considered acceptable based on its content and that it is comparable to standard college/university curricula.
+- Acceptable: Course work that will be evaluated and is considered acceptable based on its content and that it is comparable to standard college/university curricula.
 After evaluation it may be awarded University transfer credit.
-These credits will be posted on the OKWU transcript after the student enrolls. - 2.
+These credits will be posted on the OKWU transcript after the student enrolls, for traditional students, and after the successful completion of the first course, for GPS students. - 2.
 Unacceptable: Course work that will be evaluated and is considered unacceptable based on its content and the fact that it is not considered comparable to standard college/university curricula.
 This course work will not be awarded University transfer credit. - 3.
 Referred: Some course work may need to be referred to the faculty of a department to determine whether or not this is appropriate course work for evaluation for University transfer credit.